hw-cookbooks/kafka/README.md

 Simply include `recipe[kafka]` in your run\_list and Kafka will be installed.
 Note that this presumes you already have ZooKeeper instance(s) up and running for the brokers to connect to.
+You have the option of including the `kafka::zookeeper` recipe in your node's run list before the kafka default recipe to get zookeeper up and running.

 ## <a name="requirements"></a> Requirements